 Background reading: G. Boolos and R. Jeffrey, Computability and Logic.

-Lecturer: Michael Norrish is a Senior Researcher in NICTA's Canberra Laboratory.
+Lecturer: Michael Norrish is a Pricipal Researcher in the Canberra Laboratory of Data61 (CSIRO).
 He is originally from Wellington, New Zealand, and is very happy to be back in the southern hemisphere, after an extended stint in Cambridge, England.
 It was there that he did his PhD, and then spent three years as a research fellow at St. Catharine's College.
-His research interests are in interactive theorem-proving, and the application of this technology to areas of theoretical computer science, particularly the semantics of programming languages.
+His research interests include interactive theorem-proving, and the application of this technology to areas of theoretical computer science, particularly the semantics of programming languages.

 Finite Model Theory